Causal Bandits for Linear Structural Equation Models

 Figure~\ref{fig:enhanced_parallel_N_5_compare} compares the cumulative regret of \algonameTS{-Gaussian} and {\rm UCB} algorithms for $N=5$.
 Similarly to the previous setting, \algonameTS{-Gaussian} outperforms {\rm UCB} that does not use the causal relationships among the arms.
 Secondly, we fix horizon $T$ at 5000 and compare the performance of \algonameTS{-Gaussian} as $N$ grows.
-We note that maximum degree $d$ is equal to $(N-1)$ for enhanced parallel bandits.
+We note that the maximum degree $d$ is equal to $(N-1)$ for enhanced parallel bandits.
 The largest path length $L$ is not strictly controlled by $N$ and can take values between $2$ and $(N-1)$.
-Figure \ref{fig:enhanced_parallel_vary_N_compare} shows that ${\rm UCB}$ algorithm’s regret grows exponentially as $N$ grows, as $|\mcA|$ does, whereas \algonameTS{-Gaussian} incurs a much smaller regret.
+Figure \ref{fig:enhanced_vary_N_compare_ucb} shows that ${\rm UCB}$ algorithm’s regret grows exponentially as $N$ grows, as $|\mcA|$ does, whereas \algonameTS{-Gaussian} incurs a much smaller regret.